Quaker oats recipes will satisfy you right through to lunch.

 That's massive, and far more effective than the other traditionally known foods that lower cholesterol like apples, fish, eggplant, legumes, salads...
 FOODS THAT LOWER CHOLESTEROL ...

 Because of our love affair with white rice, there is a nation-wide deficiency of thiamine, vitamin B1, in our diets.
 A frank deficiency causes beri-beri, a very serious, fatal disease, today an uncommon condition; however a mild deficiency cause a multitude of symptoms because of thiamine's vital function in many enzymatic processes in the body.
 One of these maladies, generalised muscle weakness is really not uncommon.
+(Use that Site Search function)

 100g of rolled whole oats contains about half your daily requirement of thiamine; a touch more than a cup.
+But stick to these Quaker oats recipes, because the refined stuff is fattening and nutritionless; most of the goodies have been removed and sent to the hogs!

 HEALTHY FOOD, MADE FAST